chaoppuccino/mekugesture/README.md

 # MekuGesture

-**MekuGesture** is a lightweight fullscreen image viewer designed for timed gesture drawing practice.
+**MekuGesture** is a lightweight fullscreen image viewer in development, designed for timed gesture drawing practice.
 It allows users to cycle through reference images at a specified interval, with manual navigation and persistent tracking of previously displayed images.

 ## Features
 - **Timed Image Cycling** – Automatically switches images based on a user-defined interval.